sostheim/lbex/README.md

   --cluster-zone us-central1-a \
   --cluster-network mynetwork
 ```
-This will create an autoscaling managed instance group in `us-central1`, that will scale to max `10`, minimum `2` instances, auto-heal based on lbex health check at default port `7331`; with CIDR `10.150.0.0/28`, monitoring the API server of GKE cluster `mycluster` for services to proivde external load balancing for.
+This will create an autoscaling managed instance group in `us-central1`, that will scale to max `10`, minimum `2` instances, auto-heal based on lbex health check at default port `7331`; with CIDR `10.150.0.0/28`, monitoring the API server of GKE cluster `mycluster` for services to provide external load balancing for.

 ## Motivation
 A very specific use case arises for Google Container Engine (GKE) base Kubernetes services that require an external load balancer, but not a public IP address.
 That is, services that need to be exposed to RFC1918 address spaces, but that address space is neither part of the Cluster's IP address space, or the [GCP Subnet Network](https://cloud.google.com/compute/docs/networking#subnet_network) Auto [IP Ranges](https://cloud.google.com/compute/docs/networking#ip_ranges).
 This is particularly challenging when connecting to GCP via [Google Cloud VPN](https://cloud.google.com/compute/docs/vpn/overview), where the on premise peer network side of the VPN is also an RFC1918 10/8 network space.
 This configuration, in and of itself, presents certain challenges described here: [GCI IP Tables Configuration](https://github.com/samsung-cnct/gci-iptables-conf-agent).
 Once the two networks are interconnected, there is still the issue of communicating with the GCP region's private IP subnet range, and further being able to reach exposed Kubernetes services in the Kubernetes Cluster CIDR range.